 After I put the Magic Wand aside in disappointment, I grabbed the pamphlet, opened it up and my mouth dropped.
 The first page included the table of contents, along with these frightening doozies:

-CAUTION: Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+CAUTION: Indicates a hazardous situation that, if not avoided, could result in minor or moderate injury.
 There are a total of 13 cautions mentioned in the booklet.
 But hey, according to the manufacturer, doing one of these things won’t kill you.

 See, I am the type of person that reads instructions, no matter what the product is.
 But when I started reading this booklet, I was so taken aback, that I had to go and read the warnings – all 4 pages full of them – to my daughter and her boyfriend.
 And some of these warnings make no sense whatsoever, considering this is supposed to be a sex toy!
 More on that next.

-But, here’s the thing, the manufacturer has printed these Dangers, Warnings and Cautions for a reason.
+But, here’s the thing, the manufacturer has printed these Dangers, Warnings, and Cautions for a reason.
 First, these things have been laid out specifically to instruct you on how not to use the product which, ironically, includes not using it as a sex toy.

 Most importantly, they have these things written out to save their rears from multi-million-dollar lawsuits.
 Their hope is that everyone continues buying the Magic Wand without reading the dangers, warnings and cautions.